Job Search Masterclass Finding and Evaluating Opportunities

 The Plan

 Don't use the same few general job titles everyone else uses.
 To win, you need to use special search codes ("Boolean Search") and tell the system what to ignore ("Negative Filters") to remove junk and find specific job openings that match your exact level.
-By blocking words like "Junior" or "Intern" and adding words for your specific field (like "SaaS" or "FinTech"), you make sure you only get high-quality jobs that really fit you.
+Blocking words like "Junior" or "Intern" and adding terms for your specific field (like "SaaS" or "FinTech") filters out the noise, so every alert you receive matches your actual level.

 The Action